 (Drake) Aubrey Drake Graham

 Aubrey Drake Graham (born October 24, 1986) is a Canadian rapper, singer, songwriter, producer, actor, and businessman.
 Drake initially gained recognition as an actor on the teen drama television series Degrassi: The Next Generation in the 2000s; intent on pursuing a career in music, he left the series in 2007 after releasing his debut mixtape Room for Improvement.
-He released two further independent projects, Comeback Season and So Far Gone, before signing to Young Money Entertainment in June 2009.
+He released two further independent projects, before signing to Young Money Entertainment in June 2009.
 Drake released his debut studio album Thank Me Later in 2010, which debuted at number one on the US Billboard 200 and was soon certified platinum.
 His next two releases, 2011's Take Care and 2013's Nothing Was the Same, were critically and commercially successful; the former earned him his first Grammy Award for Best Rap Album.
 His fourth album, Views (2016), broke several chart records.
 The dancehall-influenced album sat atop the Billboard 200 for 13 nonconsecutive weeks, becoming the first album by a male solo artist to do so in over 10 years.
 The album's second single, "One Dance", topped the charts in several countries, and became his first number-one single as a lead artist.
 That year, Drake led both the Billboard Hot 100 and the Billboard 200 charts simultaneously for eight weeks.
-Views achieved quadruple platinum status in the US, and earned over 1 million album-equivalent units in the first week of its release.
 Its lead single "Hotline Bling" peaked at number two on the Hot 100 and received Grammy Awards for Best Rap/Sung Performance and Best Rap Song.
-In 2017, he released the "playlist" More Life.
-It became his seventh consecutive number one on the Billboard 200, and set multiple streaming records.
-A year later, he released the double album Scorpion, which also broke several streaming records, and contains the Grammy Award winning number-one single "God's Plan", and the bounce-infused number one singles "Nice for What" and "In My Feelings".
+In 2018, he released the double album Scorpion, which included the Grammy Award winning number-one single "God's Plan", and the bounce-infused number one singles "Nice for What" and "In My Feelings".
 Among the world's best-selling music artists, with over 170 million records sold, Drake is ranked as the world's highest-certified digital singles artist by the Recording Industry Association of America (RIAA).
 As an entrepreneur, Drake founded the OVO Sound record label with longtime collaborator 40 in 2012.

 Jean Augustine PC CM CBE is a Gredian-Canadian education administration, advocate for social justice, and politician.
 Born in Greneda in 1937, she immigrated to Canada in 1960 and studied at University of Toronto where she attained her Bachelor of Arts and Master of Education.
 She worked as an elementary school Principal after university and also sat on the committee for the 1st Caribbean Festival.
 Alongside caucus colleague Hedy Fry, she was one of the first two Black Canadian Canadian women elected to the house of Commons.
 She served in that role as a Liberal member of the House of Commons from 1993 to 2006.
 She also served as parliamentary Secretary go Prime Minister Jean Chretien from 1994 to 1996